-When rising 2Ls and 3Ls participate in Early Interview Week (EIW) in August, they'll have an opportunity to meet with potential employers representing almost 500 top law firms from around the country.
+When rising 2Ls and 3Ls participate in Early Interview Week (EIW) in August, they'll have an opportunity to meet with potential employers representing more than 500 top law firms and government agencies from around the country.
 Though the experience can be stressful, Robin Kaplan, attorney-counselor in the Office of Career Planning, said it can be less so if students prepare beforehand.
 She offers the following tips to help students get the most out of EIW.

 Do a self-assessment.
 Students should ask themselves key questions: What kind of law am I interested in?
 What are my interests and goals?
 What geographical region do I want to work in?
 What kind of academic and work experience do I have, and how will that be viewed by potential employers?
 Knowing yourself and your skills and desires will help determine the employers with whom you may be interested in interviewing.

-Early Interview Week is scheduled for August 21-24, 2012, at the Ann Arbor Holiday Inn on Plymouth Road near US-23.
+Early Interview Week is scheduled for Aug.
+15-16 and Aug.
+19-20, 2013, at the Ann Arbor Holiday Inn on Plymouth Road near US-23.
 For more information, visit the Office of Career Planning website.